kmuto/review/doc/format.md

 3. 3rd condition
 ```

-The value of Number are ignored.
+The value of Number is ignored.

 ```
 1. 1st condition